 Since then Bvalco has also been invited to carry out board reviews for ABF, BP, JPM Securities and a number of other organisations including building societies and charities.

 Given Alison’s background as a triple Olympian for the British rowing team and Brian’s experience as Chairman of Celtic FC, it’s perhaps unsurprising that some sporting organisations – including a premier rugby club and British Rowing – have also chosen to work with Bvalco.

 Since those early days, Bvalco continues to lead thinking on corporate governance and board readiness and effectiveness.

 Our conversation with a chairman, whereby we interview and share the thinking of individual chairman, continues to prove both popular and thought-provoking and Alison is also involved with helping to create Board Directors of the future through her work as lead tutor for award winning FT Non-Executive Director Diploma.
 She has recently contributed to a book on The Value of Kindness in Corporate Leadership, is a media commentator and is regularly invited to speak at and facilitate panel discussions at high-profile industry events.

-Bvalco has enhanced its thought-leadership even further with two appointments: Peter Snowdon, who previously worked for the Financial Services Authority (FSA) and more recently was a partner of Norton Rose Fulbright advised a wide range of banks and investment firms on their corporate governance obligations, brings his deep knowledge of issues affecting financial services firms..
-While the appointment of Eleanor Evans, a corporate governance lawyer and formerly a FTSE 100 general counsel and company secretary, adds extensive insights into how boards need to prepare for the future with a particular focus on risk, climate and social issues.
+Bvalco has enhanced its thought-leadership even further with two appointments: Peter Snowdon, who previously worked for the Financial Services Authority (FSA) and more recently was a partner of Norton Rose Fulbright advised a wide range of banks and investment firms on their corporate governance obligations, brings his deep knowledge of issues affecting financial services firms.
+While the appointment of Eleanor Evans, a corporate governance expert and formerly a FTSE 100 general counsel and company secretary, adds extensive insights into how boards need to prepare for the future with a particular focus on risk, climate and social issues.